Marinella (TV series): Recurring cast

+Impact

+Marinella created a phenomenon in the afternoon slot when it posted high ratings on its timeslot.
+It served as a lead-out program to the already-popular noontime variety program Magandang Tanghali Bayan.
+Their one-two punch combination at the noontime slot effectively ended the long-time domination of TAPE Inc. (then-producer of Eat Bulaga!) in the same time slot.

+Most of the cast members became household names due to the popularity of the series.
+One of the supporting cast members of the show, Eula Valdez, was pulled out of the series in mid-2000 after ABS-CBN decided to cast her in the lead role of Amor Powers in the primetime series Pangako sa 'Yo.

 Reruns

 Marinella was previously aired internationally via Cinema One Global from 2013 to 2014.
 In 2022, reruns of the series began to air on Kapamilya Online Live Global every 12:00 am to 2:00 am from February 17 to August 3, 2022; it was succeeded by Nang Ngumiti ang Langit the following day (August 4).